LLLichtenstein/Usability-Study---eLearning-Application/README.md

 > > I presented my study at a graduate student symposium at James Madison University, Harrisonburg, Virginia and at two New Jersey Institute of Technology graduate student events.<br><br>
 > > This project was part of my Master's degree program in Professional and Technical Communication at New Jersey Institute of Technology.
 My effort on this project outperformed the course requirements and led to a Merit Award.
 ## OVERVIEW
-`Presented study at James Madison University Symposium.
-Posters designed and displayed at NJIT research events.`
+`Presented my study at a James Madison University Symposium for graduate students.
+Designed two posters which were displayed at NJIT research events.`
 ### Presentation
 > > This is the MS Powerpoint presentation I created and presented at James Madison University Graduate Student Symposium.
 It provides an overview of my study.<br>
 > > ### JMU Symposium
 > > https://github.com/LLLichtenstein/Usability-Study-for-an-eLearning-Application/blob/main/usability_symposium_presentation.pdf <br><br>
 ### Posters
-> > These are the posters I designed in Adobe Illustrator and displayed at two NJIT research events.<br>
+> > These are the posters I designed in Adobe Illustrator and displayed at two New Jersey Institute of Technology research events.<br>
 > > ### NJIT Showcase Poster
 > > https://github.com/LLLichtenstein/Usability-Study-for-an-eLearning-Application/blob/main/usability_showcase_poster_large.jpg <br>
 > > ### NJIT Graduate Student Association (GSA) Poster
 > > https://github.com/LLLichtenstein/Usability-Study-for-an-eLearning-Application/blob/main/usability_gsa_poster_large.jpg <br>
 ## THE DOCUMENTATION
 ### Research
-> > `Anatomy and Physiology resources that exhibit eLearning were analyzed and evaluated heuristically to inform the design of my project.`<br>
+> > `Analyzed and heuristically evaluated Anatomy and Physiology resources that exhibit eLearning to inform the design of my project.`<br>
 > > ### Project Proposal
 > > I mapped out the scope of my project in the Project Proposal including the product, client, problem statement, and user-activity methods.
 In addition, I specified that I will conduct a competitive analysis and heuristic evaluation of websites that meet my criteria of anatomy and physiology eLearning. <br>
 > > https://github.com/LLLichtenstein/Usability-Study-for-an-eLearning-Application/blob/main/usability_project_proposal.pdf <br>